qqquiu/qdeck/README.md

 - [MIDIUSB](https://github.com/arduino-libraries/MIDIUSB)
 - [Keyboard](https://github.com/arduino-libraries/Keyboard)

-# Hardware requirements
+# Requirements
-For MIDI usage, you will need Arduino chips with native MIDI over USB support.
+Again, for MIDI usage, you will need a microcontroller with support for MIDI over USB.
+You can find this out by looking up DIY MIDI controllers online, many results list the possible chips you can use.